BUGS-NYU/schedge/docs/CONTRIBUTING.md

   Run `psql` on the local database

 ## Testing
-- `yarn test` will test the backend; before running tests, please scrape the following terms:
+- `yarn test` will test the backend; before running tests, please run the command `yarn schedge db test-populate` in order to populate the database with the necessary test data.

-  - `sp2021`
-  - `fa2022`
-  - `sp2023`

-  You can use `yarn schedge db populate INSERT_TERM_HERE` to scrape a specific term from production.

 ### Comment Annotations
 The codebase uses the following annotations in the comments: